Aarhus University By-laws

 Tasks

-Section 27.-(1) A department/school forum has the following tasks:
+Section 27.-(1) A departmental forum has the following tasks:

 1. Ensuring the development of ideas, quality, transparency and legitimacy in all decisions concerning academic issues.

-2. Ensuring the department's/school’s academic and social identity and cohesiveness.
+2. Ensuring the department's academic and social identity and cohesiveness.

-Subsection (2) Through continuous and timely involvement, the head of department/ school must ensure co-determination in respect of academic issues in a broad sense.
-The head of department/school must therefore discuss important issues within research, talent fostering, knowledge exchange and education with the department forum.
+Subsection (2) Through regular and timely involvement, the head of department must ensure co-determination in respect of academic issues in a broad sense.
+The head of department must therefore discuss important issues within research, talent fostering, knowledge exchange and education with the departmental forum.

-Subsection (3) The department forum may make statements concerning all academic issues of substantial relevance to the activities of the department/school, and has a duty to discuss the academic issues presented by the dean or the head of department/school for its consideration.
+Subsection (3) The departmental forum may make statements concerning all academic issues of substantial relevance to the activities of the department, and has a duty to discuss the academic issues presented by the dean or the head of department for its consideration.

-Subsection (4) The department forum has the right to make statements to the dean.
+Subsection (4) The departmental forum has the right to make statements to the dean.

 Operating procedures

-Section 28.-(1) The department forum elects a chair and a vice-chair from among the representatives of the academic staff, including the head of department/school.
+Section 28.-(1) The departmental forum elects a chair and a vice-chair among the representatives for academic staff, including the head of department.

-Subsection (2) The chair leads and is responsible for convening meetings and for the agenda, in cooperation with the vice-chair.
+Subsection (2) The chair is responsible for convening meetings and for the agenda, in cooperation with the vice-chair.

-Subsection (3) The chair and the vice-chair are responsible for drawing up an annual schedule and a plan for regular meetings, to ensure that all relevant issues are discussed as planned and in due time.
-The annual schedule should include such topics as the department/ school’s strategy, thematic discussions of issues of principle, budget, employment and recruitment policy, professorship policy, the physical and social framework of the department or school, involvement in and development of management structures and forms, and the students’ environment and welfare.
+Subsection (3) The chair and the vice-chair are responsible for drawing up an annual schedule and a plan for regular meetings to ensure that all relevant issues are discussed as planned and in due time.
+The annual schedule should include such topics as the department’s strategy, thematic discussions of issues of principle, budget, employment and recruitment policy, professorship policy, the physical and social framework of the department, involvement in and development of management structures and forms, and the students’ environment and welfare.

 Part 6.
 The rector and other members of the executive management